-In 2015, in a time of a lot of transition in my life, someone reflected back to me “you don’t seem to have much awareness of your feelings – i notice you tend to say you feel good or bad”.
-This simple statement sent me into a deep journey of reflection and reconnection that has radically changed how I experience myself and life, what work I want to do in the world, and onto a deep commitment to connection and nonviolence.
+Back in 2015, in a time of transition in my life, someone reflected back to me “you don’t seem to have much awareness of your feelings – i notice you tend to say you feel good or bad”.
+Even my own feelings were something i had learned to judge.
+This simple statement sent me into a deep journey of reflection and self connection that has radically changed how I experience life.
+Here is a little of what stands out from that journey…

-For me nonviolence is about noticing and welcoming all parts of myself, and of others, to the best of my capacity.
-I don’t always have the space or conditions or awareness to do it, and that too needs gentle recognition and acceptance.
+For me, the shift starts with noticing and welcoming all parts of myself, and of others.
+I don’t always have the space or conditions or awareness to do it, and that too needs gentleness and compassion.

-I want to live in a world where all needs matter, where I care for other people’s needs and my own in the same breath, and look for strategies that will work for all, so we can all be free and well and thrive.
+I also began to realise that we are not separate, that we are interconnected, and I want to live in a world where all needs matter.
+I care for other people’s needs and my own in the same breath, and want us to look for strategies that will work for all, so we can all be free and well and thrive.

-Part of Marshall’s gift was articulating that at the core of all of our actions are common human needs – that violence is a ‘tragic expression of unmet needs’.
-He shows how we experience pleasant feelings when our needs are met, and unpleasant feelings when our needs are unmet.
+A core shift i found through NVC was to realise that all of our actions are attempts to meet human needs that we all share – that violence is a ‘tragic expression of unmet needs’.
+He shows how we experience pleasant feelings when our needs are met, and unpleasant feelings when our needs are unmet, and are socialised to focus on strategies to meet those needs.
 We will find any strategy we can to get our needs met, especially when we are in pain (emotionally or physically), or not feeling safe.
 Often these strategies are found when we are young and we continue them as patterns in our lives, long after they serve us.
 Often we don’t even know what motivates our actions, it’s just what we do, how we are.

 Much of our communication and thought patterns centre on these strategies rather than the feelings and needs underneath, and this is the root of many of our conflicts and inner struggles.
 When we can connect with our feelings and needs and those of others, we come back into connection and from there are more able to find strategies that work for all.
 We can also reconnect with our choice and autonomy, to make requests, to say no, and to go to mourning when our needs aren’t met rather than to blame.